+The numbers don’t lie.
 Australians have an addiction to their pets, particularly dogs.
-And it shows with an estimated 4.8 million dogs, which equates to 20 dogs for every 100 people.
+And it shows with an estimated 4.8 million dogs, which equates to 1 dog for every 5 people.

 RECOMMENDED: Top 101 Most Intelligent Dog Breeds

 With that said, Australia has developed and embraced several amazing dog breeds to suit the harsh conditions of the country.

 Australian dog breeds include the Australian Cattle Dog, Stumpy Tail Cattle Dog, Kelpie, Koolie, Silkie Terrier, Australian Terrier, Tenterfield Terrier, Australian Staghound, Dingo, Kangaroo Dog, Bull Arab and the Mini Fox Terrier.